Children's Hospital is part of the UPMC family.

 Bile ducts, which carry bile from the liver and gallbladder to the small intestine, may also become blocked and inflamed.
 This could cause liver problems, like cirrhosis and portal hypertension.
 Only a small percentage of people with cystic fibrosis develop these types of problems, however.

-Signs of cystic fibrosis can vary from person to person, depending on the severity of the disease.
+Cystic fibrosis symptoms can vary from person to person, depending on the severity of the disease.
 For example, one child with cystic fibrosis may have respiratory problems but not digestive problems, while another child may have both.
 In addition, the signs and symptoms of cystic fibrosis may vary with age.

 Some people with cystic fibrosis develop growths (polyps) in their nasal passages.
 They may experience severe or chronic sinusitis, which is inflammation of the sinuses.
 Their pancreas may become inflamed too; this condition is known as pancreatitis.
 Clubbing (enlargement or rounding) of the fingertips and toes eventually occurs in most people with cystic fibrosis, as well.
 However, clubbing also occurs in some people born with heart disease and other types of lung problems.